Mária Széchy: Imprisonment

+On 9 August, four hundred more cavalry arrived under the command of Charles of Lorraine and besieged Murány.
+It was announced that anyone who defected voluntarily from the castle could leave unharmed, but whoever resisted would be prosecuted as a traitor.
+Széchy sent Nagy to negotiate the surrender, which took place on 10 August.
+The capitulation document between Charles of Lorraine and Széchy guaranteed her freedom and rights to her property and money, but he left soon and the Viennese court disregarded the agreement, considering Széchy a Hauptrebellin (chief rebel).
+As soon as the castle was occupied, Széchy's servants were dismissed and her possessions seized for the army.
+She was formally imprisoned a few days later.

-She was mistreated by imperial commanders and considered a Hauptrebellin (chief rebel) by the government.
-Her servants were sent away, she was imprisoned, and her properties in Murány seized for the army.
-Széchy wrote letters to Viennese officials asking for their help, writing to Count Rottal, ‘I am more Lazarus than Lazarus himself because of my many bitter mortifications, which I have to suffer for others’.
-A few days later, she begged, ‘for the mercy of God, I beseech you grace, my sweet lord count, to help me out of my hopeless and undeserved captivity’.
-In October, her formal imprisonment was ended and a new, less severe commander was sent to Murány, but in effect, she remained captive.
-The testimonies of the arrested conspirators heavily implicated her; her old enemies continued working against her, while some of her friends turned on her, hoping to lessen their own sentences.
+Széchy wrote letters to Viennese officials, the emperor-king, and Charles of Lorraine asking for their help, writing to Count Rottal, “I am more Lazarus than Lazarus himself because of my many bitter mortifications, which I have to suffer for others”.
+A few days later, she begged, “for the mercy of God, I beseech your grace, my sweet lord count, to help me out of my hopeless and undeserved captivity”.
+Although she received encouraging replies, officials were dispatched to confiscate her papers and get her to confess.
+In October, her formal imprisonment ended and a new, less severe commander was sent to Murány, but she remained captive.
+The testimonies of the arrested conspirators heavily implicated her.
+Her old enemies continued working against her, while some of her friends turned on her, hoping to lessen their own sentences.